GabrielMorris/KatBot/README.md

 ### Configuration

 KatBot uses the module [dotenv](https://www.npmjs.com/package/dotenv) to securely manage environment variables.
-All environment variables should be placed in a local `.env` file; this file is ignored by Git and should remain **local-only**.
+All environment variables should be placed in a local `.env` file (copied from sample env file [env.example](./env.example)); this file is ignored by Git and should remain **local-only**.

 Sample .env file contents: